hashicorp/vagrant/website/docs/source/v2/provisioning/chef_solo.html.md

 **Provisioner name: `chef_solo`**

-The chef solo provisioner allows you to provision the guest using [Chef](http://www.opscode.com/chef/), specifically with [Chef Solo](http://docs.opscode.com/chef_solo.html).
+The Chef Solo provisioner allows you to provision the guest using [Chef](http://www.opscode.com/chef/), specifically with [Chef Solo](http://docs.opscode.com/chef_solo.html).

-Chef solo is ideal for people who are already experienced with Chef, already have Chef cookbooks, or are looking to learn Chef.
+Chef Solo is ideal for people who are already experienced with Chef, already have Chef cookbooks, or are looking to learn Chef.
 Specifically, this documentation page will not go into how to use Chef or how to write Chef cookbooks, since Chef is a complete system that is beyond the scope